AySail/Jers-playground/README.md

 If your mod works and you want it added:

-1. Make sure it’s fun and safe
+1. Make sure it’s fun and Family Friendly (We only allow family friendly games on the site)
 2. Credit yourself inside the file (like in a comment)
 3. Submit a **pull request** to the main repo